So Hee-jung: Education

 So Hee-jung completed the Department of Theater at Dongguk University Graduate School and Graduated from University of Suwon, Department of Theater and Film.

 Career

 So Hee-jung started her career in theatres and made her debut in television in 2006 and in films in 2011.
 She appeared in film Sunny (2011), and TV series Angry Mom (2015), My Father Is Strange (2017), Psychopath Diary (2019), No Matter What, and Kairos (2020).

 In 2022, she was cast in romantic TV series Twenty-Five Twenty-One as mother of lead character.
 The series was one of the highest-rated Korean dramas in cable television history.
-In the same year, she is appearing in tvN's romantic comedy Sh**ting Stars as housekeeper, and cast in tvN's drama Eve, which will begin airing from 1st June.
+In the same year, she is appearing in tvN's romantic comedy Shooting Stars as housekeeper, and cast in tvN's drama Eve, which will begin airing from 1 June.